The biggest mistake I was making in my first 10 years of business, is “not preparing” for business uncertainty.

 And the common answer was, business planning.

 I hated this answer.
-Because like most of sole business owners, I thought why should I plan.
-I am the only owner, no one will judge me, and it is so silly to put a plan were only me will read.
+Because like most of entrepreneurs working from home, I asked, why should I plan?.
+I am the only owner, no one will judge me, and it is so silly to put a plan that only I can read.

 But here is the thing.
 I gave it a try!